aradi/errorfx/README.rst

   cmake ..
   make

+The executables cann be found in the `./app` folder after the build.

-You need to have `Fypp preprocessor` installed so that the Fypp-based example can be built.
-If you want to build without the Fypp-based example, pass the ``-DWITH_FYPP=FALSE`` option to CMake.
+You need the `Fypp preprocessor <https://github.com/aradi/fypp>`_ to build the Fypp-based example.
+If you want to build the project without the Fypp-based example, pass the ``-DWITH_FYPP=NO`` option to CMake.

 License